SchwarzFuchs/Stationeers-Advanced-Furnace-Automatization-Project/README.md

 | d4 | LED |
 | d5 | Klaxon |
 #### PreProcessing IC
-Processes ore and ingots.
-Imporant: system won't accept additional resourses after the end of PreProcessing stage.
+Processes ore and ingots to load them into the furnace chamber.
+Imporant: system won't accept additional resourses after the end of PreProcessing stage but during it you can throw as much as you want up to Advanced Furnace Limit.

 Connections:
 | dN      |  Device        |